Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Introduction

 OAMP or equivalently VAMP is a promising algorithm for solving the limitation of AMP.
 OAMP/VAMP using Bayes-optimal denoisers---called Bayesian OAMP/VAMP---is equivalent to \cite[Appendix~D]{Opper05} and regarded as an approximation of expectation propagation~\cite{Cespedes14,Takeuchi20}.
 State evolution~\cite{Rangan192,Takeuchi20} revealed that Bayesian OAMP/VAMP can achieve the Bayes-optimal performance~\cite{Barbier18,Li24} for right-orthogonally invariant sensing matrices when state evolution recursion has a unique fixed point.
 See \cite{Wang24,Dudeja24} for a practical alternative of right-orthogonally invariant matrices.
 VAMP was extended to generalized VAMP (GVAMP)~\cite{Schniter16} for the generalized linear measurement, which was analyzed via state evolution~\cite{Fletcher18}.

 OAMP/VAMP has higher complexity than AMP, because of matrix inversion or singular value decomposition (SVD).
-Long-memory message-passing aims to circumvent this complexity issue, such as rotationally invariant AMP~\cite{Opper16,Fan22,Venkataramanan21}, convolution AMP~\cite{Takeuchi21}, memory AMP~\cite{Liu22}, conjugate gradient OAMP/VAMP~\cite{Takeuchi17,Skuratovs22}.
+Long-memory message-passing aims to circumvent this complexity issue, such as rotationally invariant AMP~\cite{Opper16,Fan22,Venkataramanan21}, convolutional AMP~\cite{Takeuchi21}, memory AMP~\cite{Liu22}, conjugate gradient OAMP/VAMP~\cite{Takeuchi17,Skuratovs22}.
 These algorithms utilize messages in all previous iterations to update the current messages.
 Since the complexity issue is outside the scope of this paper, long-memory message-passing is not discussed anymore.

 Message-passing algorithms for sublinear sparsity are limited.
 Only a few papers have proposed GAMP for sublinear sparsity~\cite{Barbier202,Truong23,Takeuchi251}.
 In particular, the so-called all-or-nothing phenomenon was proved to occur in the sublinear sparsity limit~\cite{Takeuchi251}---all $k$, $M$, and $N$ tend to infinity while $\log k/\log N\to\gamma\in[0, 1)$ and $M/\{k\log(N/k)\}\to\delta>0$ are satisfied: Bayesian GAMP can realize asymptotically error-free signal reconstruction if and only if $\delta$ is larger than a reconstruction threshold.
+The additional assumption $k\to\infty$ is required to justify the so-called Onsager correction in GAMP for sublinear sparsity.
 However, to the best of author's knowledge, OAMP/VAMP has not yet been proposed for reconstruction of signals with sublinear sparsity.